occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 # Using Subscriptions
 <div class="comment">Before you start using subscriptions you should read up on what they are <a href="#subscriptions">here</a>.</div>

+There a two different kinds of subscriptions, [blocking subscriptions](#blocking-subscriptions) and [reactive subscriptions](#reactive-subscriptions).
+For blocking subscription implementations see [here](#blocking-subscription-implementations) and for reactive subscription implementations see [here](#reactive-subscription-implementations).

 ## Blocking Subscriptions

 A "blocking subscription" is a subscription that uses the normal Java threading mechanism for IO operations, i.e. reading changes from an [EventStore](#choosing-an-eventstore)